The Slee & Co vinegar works were operated on the same site in London from 1812 until 1992.

-In the 1840s the company was owned by Noah Slee, William Payne and Edward Richardson Slee (1815 – 1878).
+The business was owned by Noah Slee, William Payne and Edward Richardson Slee (1815 – 1878), the son of Josias Slee, in the 1840s.
 Payne was a brother-in-law.

-From 1878 the business was run by Cuthbert Britton Slee (1818 – 1900) and Herbert Hutton Slee (1853 – 1933) as Slee, Slee & Co.
+The business was run by Cuthbert Britton Slee (1818 – 1900) and Herbert Hutton Slee from 1878.

 Export sales began in earnest, principally to New Zealand, from 1889.